TimUnderhay/ngx-panzoom/libdef/README.md

 # ng2-panzoom

-An Angular directive for panning and zooming an element or elements using the mouse and mousewheel.
-Provides basic support for touchscreens, though it can still do with improvement.
+An Angular component for panning and zooming an element or elements using the mouse and mousewheel.
+Provides rudimentary support for touchscreens (read section on mobile support).
 It was adapted from the angular-pan-zoom library for AngularJS, but it has been heavily modified.
 Many thanks go out to Martin Vindahl Olsen for having written it, and for his blessing in this undertaking.

-It is built with Angular CLI 8 library support, so please excuse the 'ng2' moniker.
-This version has been confirmed to work with Angular versions 6.1 and 8, and should also be compatible with earlier Angular versions.
-As such, the peer depencies permit installation all the way back to Angular 2.
-Reports on compatibility with other Angular versions are welcome.
+It is built using Angular CLI 8.3.x, so it may or may not work with Angular versions earlier than this, so please excuse the 'ng2' moniker.
+It is only tested with the matching version of Angular.

 This library deliberately parts with certain received Angular wisdom of using only Angular-ish methods to accomplish things.
 We use native event listeners.
 We apply CSS transforms directly to the DOM.
 We even use a dash of jQuery.
-But as this library doesn't fit the traditional Angular model as its purpose is only to alter a certain part of the DOM using CSS transforms, without adding, moving or changing anything else, it has no impact on an application's state (except if the app consumes `modelChanged` observables).
-By using this approach, I hope to maximise compatibility and performance.
+But as this library doesn't fit the traditional Angular model, as its purpose is only to alter a certain part of the DOM using CSS transforms, without adding, moving or changing anything else, it has no impact on an application's state (except if the app consumes `modelChanged` observables).
+By using this approach, it is hoped that compatibility and performance will be maximised.

+## Mobile Support

+I am actively soliciting pull requests for mobile support.
+Read on.

+The library implements some basic support that may work with some mobile devices, though pinch-to-zoom still needs considerable work.
+As the application that this library was developed for was never intended for use with mobile devices, there are no plans to implement full mobile suppor.
+As long as this remains the case, I respecfully ask for no more issues concerning mobile support, please.
+I realise that this will limit adoption, but for an enterprising developer out there, I can't imagine that adding mobile support would be nearly as big of a challenge as it was to port the library to Angular from AngularJS!

 ## Demo

 Click [here](https://kensingtontech.github.io/ng2-panzoom-demo) for a demo of the module.
 The demo source can be found [here](https://github.com/KensingtonTech/ng2-panzoom-demo).

 ## Features

 * Zoom using mouse wheel, touch surface, double click, or API controls tied to your own UI.
 * Pan using click/touch and drag, or API calls.
 When releasing the mouse button or touch surface whilst panning, the pan will come to a gradual stop.

+## Version 8.0.0 Changes

+Version 8.0.0 introduces a new versioning scheme to match Angular releases.
+Version 8 of the library is compiled for version 8.x of Angular.
+9.0.0 will be for 9.0.0, and so on.

+* jQuery is now a peer dependency rather than a dependency -- be sure it's installed in your project with `npm install --save jquery`.
+* You can probably also remove jQuery from 'scripts' in your project's angular.json, as long as it's installed in package.json, and if you're importing it properly in your project (that is if you use jQuery at all).
+This is because a typescript import is now used, as opposed to accessing the global '$' object.
+* Hardware acceleration is now enabled on the pan frame, in addition to the zoom frame.
+This could potentially have unintended consequences for some users, so it is configurable with the `acceleratePan` option.
+* Added config option `acceleratePan` to control pan acceleration (defaults to true).

 ## Version 2.2.0 Changes